interstar/Neh-Thalggu/about.md

 ### Server Structure
 - `src/dsl_mcp_server/core.clj`: Main server implementation
   - Defines and initializes the DSL registry
-  - Sets up HTTP server and routes
+  - Sets up two HTTP servers and routes
-  - Loads and manages prompt files
+    - one server is a web interface for human users.
+    - the other is an MCP server for AI-agent users
   - Provides root endpoint for tool discovery

-- `src/dsl_mcp_server/registry.clj`: Registry management
-  - Handles DSL registration and updates
-  - Generates tool descriptions and routes
-  - Manages prompt file mappings
-  - Provides handlers for DSL compilation and headers

 ### Registry Pattern
 The registry system follows a clear separation of concerns:
 1. `core.clj` owns the registry state and server setup
+2. `plugin-loader.clj` provides functions for loading DSLs at runtime from a plugins directory
-2. `registry.clj` provides pure functions for:
+3. `registry.clj` provides pure functions for assembling the information from the external plugin code into the registry data-structure
-   - Generating tool descriptions and routes
-   - Managing prompt file mappings
-   - Handling DSL registration

 3. Each DSL implementation provides:
    - Compilation function
    - Header generation function